KRShanto/rka-website/README.md

-# BWKD Website
+# RKD Website

-This is the official website for Bangladesh Wadokai Karate Do (BWKD).
+This is the official website for Roni Karate Do

 ## Setup Instructions

 ### Prerequisites

 - Node.js 18+ and npm or pnpm

 ### Installation

 1. Clone the repository
 2. Install dependencies
    ```bash